-Total no. of affected employees/ workers No. of employees/ workers that a in suitable employment or whose placed in suitable employment • FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) Employees Nil Nil Nil Nil Workers Nil Nil Nil Nil
+Total no. of affected employees/ workers No. of employees/ workers that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) Employees Nil Nil Nil Nil Workers Nil Nil Nil Nil

 4. Does the entity provide transition assistance programs to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
+(Yes/No)

-(Yes/No) There are no transition assistance programs to facilitate continued employability and management of career endings resulting from retirement or termination of employment.
+There are no transition assistance programs to facilitate continued employability and management of career endings resulting from retirement or termination of employment.